+- 4.29 The first step in choosing a propagation model is therefore to examine these various factors, such as set out below:

+- balancing of errors / uncertainties;

+- range dependant bathymetry;

+- frequency dependence; and

+- source characteristics.

-- 4.27 The first step in choosing a propagation model is therefore to examine these various factors, such as set out below: - Balancing of errors / uncertainties; - Range dependant bathymetry; - Frequency dependence; - Source characteristics. - 4.28 For impulsive sound, such as that produced by a seismic survey source array, the sound propagation is rather more complex than can be modelled using a simple N log (R) relationship. - 4.29 For example, the rms sound pressure level of an impulsive sound wave will depend upon the integration window used or, in other words, the measurement time for the rms.
+- 4.30 For impulsive sound, such as that produced by a seismic survey source array, the sound propagation is rather more complex than can be modelled using a simple N log (R) relationship.

+- 4.31 For example, the rms sound pressure level of an impulsive sound wave will depend upon the integration window used or, in other words, the measurement time for the rms.
 Using a longer duration measurement would result in a lower rms sound pressure level than using a shorter one.
 An additional phenomenon occurs where the seismic waveform elongates with distance from the source due to a combination of dispersion and multiple reflections.
 This temporal "smearing" can significantly affect the peak pressure level and reduces the rms amplitude with distance (because the rms window is longer).
-Furthermore, source levels stated in the Nucleus (or GUNDALF) reports are likely to be overestimated in the near-field as the modelled back projection to 1 m does not consider the interaction between the source elements.
-This in turn overestimates nearfield received levels, which are then compared to animal thresholds.
+Furthermore, source levels stated in the source array modelling reports are likely to be overestimated in the near-field as the modelled back projection to 1 m does not consider the interaction between the source elements.
+This in turn overestimates near-field received levels, which are then compared to animal thresholds.
 In reality, near-field source sound levels will be lower than that predicted by this vertical far-field calculation.
 Another important factor affecting the received sound pressure level from seismic source arrays is the source directivity characteristics.
 Source arrays are designed so that the majority of acoustic energy is directed downwards towards the ocean bottom.
 Therefore, the amount of energy emitted horizontally will be significantly less than directed downwards.
-This is a frequency dependent effect and is more pronounced at higher frequencies than at lower frequencies. - 4.30 It is a common miscomprehension that seismic sound does not contain high frequency energy above a few hundred Hz.
-Seismic source arrays contain significant (unwanted) high frequency energy although this is often not shown in Nucleus or Gundalf reports due to the source filtering applied this is because it is the low frequency energy content of the signature that is of interest for geophysical analysis.
-The miscomprehension is not helped by the way that frequency spectrum plots are often represented by use of power spectrum density.
-Because these plots effectively describe the power present in the signal as a function of frequency, per unit frequency, the slope of the curve can be misinterpreted as meaning that there is less high frequency content. - 4.31 It is understood that ISPRA has indicated that it would prefer acoustic propagation modelling to be based on a parabolic equation methodology based on the assumption that seismic sound energy is primarily low frequency in content.
-According to Wang et al. (2014) parabolic equation models are useful for frequencies up to approximately 1 kHz.
-However, as described above, the seismic source will contain a significant amount of energy above this frequency.
-Inspection of the NOAA hearing weighting curves shown in Figure 3.1 shows that the majority of energy contributing to the hearing weighted SELs is above this frequency for the majority of hearing groups (excluding low-frequency cetaceans).
-Indeed, the suitable frequency range for parabolic equation models would not cover any of the sound energy within the high and mid frequency cetacean weighting curves.
-Consequently, the use of parabolic equation modelling would fail to assess the energy content most applicable to the majority of marine mammals.
-For this reason, it is concluded that parabolic equation modelling is not the most suitable method for assessing the effects of the seismic source signature on marine mammals.
+This is a frequency dependent effect and is more pronounced at higher frequencies than at lower frequencies.

 - 4.32 Sound propagation modelling for this assessment was therefore based on an established, peer reviewed, range dependent sound propagation model which utilises the semi-empirical model developed by Rogers (1981).
-The model provides a robust balance between complexity and technical rigour over a wide range of frequencies, has been validated by numerous field studies and has been benchmarked against a range of other models.
+The model provides a robust balance between complexity and technical rigour over a wide range of frequencies, has been validated by numerous field studies, and has been benchmarked against a range of other models.
 The following inputs are required for the model:

 - third-octave band source sound level data;

 - range (distance from source to receiver);

 - water column depth (input as bathymetry data grid);

 - sediment type;

 - sediment and water sound speed profiles and densities;

 - sediment attenuation coefficient; and

 - source directivity characteristics.

-- 4.33 The propagation loss is calculated using the formula:
+4.33 The propagation loss is calculated using the formula:

-$$TL = 15 log{10}R + 5 \log{10}(H\beta) + \frac{\beta R \theta_L^2}{4H} - 7.18 + \alpha_w R$$
+$$TL = 15\log{10}R + 5\log{10}(H\beta) + \frac{\beta R\theta{L2}}{4H} - 7.18 + \alpha{w}R$$

-Where R is the range, H the water depth, $\beta$ the bottom loss, $\theta_L$ the limiting angle and $\alpha_w$ the absorption coefficient of sea water ( $\alpha_w$ is a frequency dependent term which is calculated based on Ainslie and McColm, 1998).
+Where R is the range, H the water depth, β the bottom loss, θ_L the limiting angle and α_w the absorption coefficient of sea water (α_w is a frequency dependent term which is calculated based on Ainslie and McColm, 1998).

-4.34 The limiting angle, $\theta_L$ is the larger of $\theta_g$ and $\theta_c$ where $\theta_g$ is the maximum grazing angle for a skip distance and $\theta_c$ is the effective plane wave angle corresponding to the lowest propagating mode.
+4.34 The limiting angle, θ_L is the larger of θ_g and θ_c where θ_g is the maximum grazing angle for a skip distance and θ_c is the effective plane wave angle corresponding to the lowest propagating mode.

-$$\theta_g = \sqrt{\frac{2Hg}{c_w}} \qquad \qquad \theta_c = \frac{c_w}{2fH}$$
+$$\theta_g = \sqrt{\frac{Hg}{c_w}}2 \qquad \qquad \theta_c = 2cfH_w$$